1biswarup2/lovable_clone/README.md

-# 🛠️ Coder Buddy
+# 🛠️ lovable_clone

-**Coder Buddy** is an AI-powered coding assistant built with **LangGraph**.
+**lovable_clone** is an AI-powered coding assistant built with **LangGraph**.
 It works like a multi-agent development team that can take a natural-language request and transform it into a complete, production-ready project — file by file — using real developer workflows.

 ---